doocs/leetcode/solution/1100-1199/1194.Tournament Winners/README_EN.md

 | first_score   | int     |
 | second_score  | int     |
 +---------------+---------+
-match_id is the primary key of this table.
+match_id is the primary key (column with unique values) of this table.
 Each row is a record of a match, first_player and second_player contain the player_id of each match. first_score and second_score contain the number of points of the first_player and second_player respectively.
 You may assume that, in each match, players belong to the same group.